dm9gp/flip-flop/README.md

 2x 470 Ohm resitors;
 2x 100 kOhm resistors;
 2x BC547 transistors;
-(3x Jumpers are optional)
+(3x Jumpers are optional);
+(1x Screw Terminal with 2 pins is optional);

-you will also need print yourself or have the circuit board printed for you for a fee, for example by uploading the .fzz file to https://aisler.net/
+you will also need print by yourself or have the circuit board printed for you (for a fee), for example by uploading the .fzz file to https://aisler.net/

 Q1 and Q2 are the BC547 transitor.